-Today in the Greek Orthodox calendar is the “Saturday of Lazarus.”
-“Lazarakia” (literally meaning “Little Lazaruses”) are traditional small, sweet and mildly spiced bread made only once a year and that day is today.
+The Saturday before Palm Sunday is “Saturday of Lazarus” and on this day it is tradition to make “Lazarakia” (literally meaning “Little Lazaruses”).
+These are traditional small, sweet and mildly spiced bread, made only once a year.
 They represent the miracle of Jesus raising Lazarus from the dead.
 Each region of Greece has a variation of how they make them, however most have a similar sweet tasting flavour.
-They are Nistisima (Lenten) meaning they do not contain any dairy or egg products.
+They are of course Nistisima (Lenten) meaning they do not contain any dairy or egg products.

 - 1 kg of plain flour

 - 1 glass of lukewarm water + extra for the kneading

 - 1 tea- cups of dark raisins (optional)